- Are middle school theatre teachers eligible for the program?

 All course work is completed during the summer residency at CWU.
-With the workshop format we deliver the courses completely in residence.
+With a workshop intensive format, we deliver the courses completely in residence.
 We do anticipate that the texts for each course have been read prior to attending the course.
 There is not a lot of extra reading time in the schedule.
 Syllabi and required textbooks are listed on-line by April 1 each year; many are listed in January for the literature courses.

 - Do I take the GRE?